ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 python3 -m pip uninstall tensorflow-gpu
 ```
 ## Tensorflow Object Detection API Installation:
-If you want, you can follow the tutorial from the website: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md. <br>
 In a new terminal, run the following command:
 ```
 sudo apt install git
 ```
-Then download "models" repository from tensorflow github page & put that inside default tensorflow installed directory.
-Run in the terminal:
+Now, we have to download "models" repository from tensorflow github page: https://github.com/tensorflow/models & put that inside default tensorflow installed directory.
+To do so, run in the terminal:
 ```
 cd ~/.local/lib/python3.6/site-packages/tensorflow
 git clone https://github.com/tensorflow/models
 ```
-Currently, open the .bashrc file in your home directory.
+Open the .bashrc file in your home directory.
 The PATH should look something like this:
 ```
-export PATH=/usr/local/cuda-10.2/bin:/usr/local/cuda-10.2/NsightCompute-2019.5${PATH:+:${PATH}}
+export PATH=/usr/local/cuda-10.2/bin${PATH:+:${PATH}}
 ```
 You have to manually add /home/arghya/.local/bin directory to environment path variable.
 After adding the directory to the variable list, it should look something like this:
 ```
-export PATH=/usr/local/cuda-10.2/bin:/usr/local/cuda-10.2/NsightCompute-2019.5:/home/arghya/.local/bin${PATH:+:${PATH}}
+export PATH=/usr/local/cuda-10.2/bin:/home/arghya/.local/bin${PATH:+:${PATH}}
 ```
 To verify the path, open a new terminal & run:
 ```